 A capital campaign was begun in 1960.
 "These were the visionaries who worked on raising the funds whose foresight enabled us to move ahead".
 Groundbreaking ceremonies for the Sanctuary and School were held on November 5, 1961.
 In the meantime, religious services were conducted in the Winton Road auditorium.
 The dedication ceremony for the new sanctuary was held on May 19, 1963.

 The congregation continued to grow, as did the school.
 By that time, membership had increased to 1400 families with a school of 700 students!
-Throughout the 1960's and 70's, our Director of Education was Jay Stem — a legend in Jewish education.
+Throughout the 1960's and 70's, our Director of Education was Jay Stern— a legend in Jewish education.
 During this time, many dance festivals were produced under the direction of Molly Shafer Rutzen and some of the best-known musicals of the time were performed in Hebrew by students of the school.

 The entire complex remained essentially as built until a major renovation took place in 2001 through the generosity of many devoted Temple members.